-Divorce Coaching is a process in which a spouse who is ending their spousal relationship retains a Divorce Coach to assist them to navigate the legal process from marriage through to separation and then divorce with the goal of assisting such separating spouse reach a mutually acceptable agreement on issues requiring resolution.
+Divorce Coaching is a process in which an individual who is ending a marital, common-law, or parenting relationship retains a Divorce Coach to assist them to navigate the legal process from relationship breakdown through separation and/or divorce, with the goal of assisting such separating spouse reach a mutually acceptable agreement on issues requiring resolution.

 1. Divorce Coaches are from diverse professions whose roles vary and include former judges, lawyers, paralegals, law clerks, mental health professionals, teachers and consultants.

-2. A Divorce Coach assists the spouse with the setting of goals, evaluating options, selecting the right team of advisors and facilitating a successful resolution.
+2. A Divorce Coach assists the client with the setting of goals, evaluating options, selecting the right team of advisors and facilitating a successful resolution.

-3. Divorce Coaching is a valuable option for many spouses because it has the potential to:
+3. Divorce Coaching is a valuable option for many individuals because it has the potential to:

-a. empower the spouse at a time of uncertainty;
+a. empower the client at a time of uncertainty;

-b. increase the self-determination of the spouse and their ability to communicate their goals to their advisors;
+b. increase the self-determination of the client and their ability to communicate their goals to their advisors;

 c. properly care for their child during the ending of a relationship; and